neandertech/smithy4s-fetch/README.md

 If you see something that can be improved in this library – please contribute!

-This is a relatively is
+This is a relatively standard Scala CLI project, even though the tests run a Scala version newer than the library itself (library is published for 3.3, tests are in 3.4, to make use of smithy4s-deriving).

 Here are some useful commands: